c-guzman/cipher-workflow-platform/README.md

 By default the pipeline is parallelized by spanning multiple threads in the machine where the script is launched.

-To submit the execution to a SGE cluster create a file named `nextflow.config`, in the directory where the pipeline is going to be launched, with the following content:
+For example, to submit the execution to a SGE cluster edit the file named `nextflow.config`, in the directory where the cipher.nf file is found, with the following content:

     process {
       executor='sge'